Re-Born-Again/Computer_Statistics/README.md

 # Computer Statistics

 Welcome to the Computer Statistics repository!
-T his repository contains a variety of Jupyter notebooks covering key concepts in statistics, data analysis, and machine learning.
+This repository contains a variety of Jupyter notebooks covering key concepts in statistics, data analysis, and machine learning.
 The notebooks utilize Python libraries to demonstrate statistical methods and provide visualizations, making it a valuable resource for learners and practitioners alike.

 ## Descriptive Statistics and Visualizations